Logo by winner Matt Zucker

 Winning entries ]

-The winners of the 26th IOCCC have been announced.
-Congratulations!
+The source code for the winners of the 26th IOCCC has been released.

 Please see the following news items.